impensavel/spoil/docs/SPFile.md

         // ...
     ];

-    // instantiate SharePoint Site
+    // Instantiate SharePoint Site
     $site = SPSite::create('https://example.sharepoint.com/sites/mySite/', $settings);

-    // generate Access Token and Form Digest
+    // Generate Access Token and Form Digest
     $site->createSPAccessToken()->createSPFormDigest();

-    // get a Folder by relative URL
+    // Get a Folder by relative URL
     $folder1 = SPFolder::getByRelativeUrl($site, 'myFolder/mySubfolder');

-    // get another Folder by relative URL
+    // Get another Folder by relative URL
     $folder2 = SPFolder::getByRelativeUrl($site, 'otherFolder');

-    // get a List by title
+    // Get a List by title
     $folder1 = SPList::getByTitle($site, 'My List');

-    // get another List by title
+    // Get another List by title
     $folder2 = SPList::getByTitle($site, 'My Other List');

-    // get the File we want to copy
+    // Get the File we want to copy
     $file = SPFile::getByName($folder1, 'document.pdf');

-    // rename the file
-    $name = 'copied_document.pdf'; // if null, the original name will be used
+    // Rename the file (If null, the original name will be used)
+    $name = 'copied_document.pdf';

-    // allow overwriting the file if it already exists
+    // Allow overwriting the file if it already exists
-    $overwrite = false; // an SPRuntimeException will be thrown if the file exists and we didn't allow overwriting
+    // An SPRuntimeException will be thrown if the file exists and overwriting wasn't allowed
+    $overwrite = false;

     $file->copy($folder2, $name, $overwrite);

 } catch (SPRuntimeException $e) {
-    // handle exceptions
+    // Handle exceptions
 }
 ```